kumahq/kuma-website/docs/docs/1.2.0/policies/traffic-permissions.md

 ## Usage

-You can determine what source services are allowed to consume specific destination services.
-The service field is mandatory in both sources and destinations.
+To specify which source services can consume which destination services, provide the appropriate values for `kuma.io/service`.
+This value is required for sources and destinations.

 ::: tip
-**Match-All**: You can match any value of a tag by using `*`, like `version: '*'`.
+**Match all**: You can match any value of a tag by using `*` -- for example, like `version: '*'`.
 :::

 :::: tabs :options="{ useUrlFragment: false }"